hsKim93/Revature_project_1/README.md

 # Revature_project_1

+This is a web application for reimubrsement management system to demonstrate RESTful API, TDD, and BDD using robust testing and thorough user stories.

+The web will consists of 2 types of users:
+- Employee
+- Manager

-This web application allows employees to:
+The web application allows employees to:
 - submit reimbursement requests
 - view pending and past requests